Skip to main content

 Diagnosis of erectile dysfunction

-• Discussing ED with your family doctor or urologist may be uncomfortable, but it is important to do so.
-Together you can discuss which treatment is right for you.
+• Talking about ED with your family doctor or urologist may feel uncomfortable, but it is important.
+Together, you can discuss which treatment options are suitable for you.

-• This section lists the different tests your doctor may need to assess your situation.
+• This section summarises the types of assessment your doctor may use.
 It offers general information about the diagnosis of ED.
-Keep in mind that situations can vary in different countries.
+Medical practice can vary between countries.

 Medical history

-Your doctor will take a medical history to understand your general state of health.
-As part of the medical history, your doctor will ask about any other conditions you may have.
+Your doctor will take a medical history to understand your general health.
+As part of this, you may be asked about other conditions you have and any factors that might contribute to ED.

 Your doctor may ask you: